First, just call me ‘Basse’. That gets my attention. My first name is Mark, but almost no one uses that to get my attention.

 I write about what I experience and take pictures of what I see.
 It’s really pretty simple.

-I live on a ranch in Carmel Valley with Susan and about 12 horses, 5 dogs and a never ending assortment of wildlife from turkeys to coyotes, deer and the occasional rattlesnake.
-Even the less occasional Mountain Lion. (unless you own goats: mountain lion magnet)
+I live on a ranch in Carmel Valley with my wife Susie and about 14 horses, 5 dogs and a never ending assortment of wildlife from turkeys to coyotes, deer and the occasional rattlesnake.
+Even the less occasional Mountain Lion (occasional unless you own goats: goats are a mountain lion magnet).

 I could easily write a blog just about ranch life because there’s never a dull moment.
 Horses have a unique ability to break whatever it was you just fixed last week.
 And then there’s the compost shed, which is a demonstration site for managing manure in an environmentally responsible way and has attracted visitors from as far away as Australia.
 A rafter* of Turkeys strolling through the yard, Red Shouldered hawks squawking overhead and coyotes howling in the fields just behind the house.